Step 1: Engage with Your Club Committee

 Step 8: Create a Welcoming Environment

-Consider what your club will look and feel like to a girl.
+Consider what your club will look and feel like to a women or girl.
 What impression would your club make when they arrive for the first time?
 Are you inspiring girls and their parents to return next week?
 Are you promoting and celebrating female rugby around your facilities?
-Aim to make girls feel valued and that they belong at your club.
+Aim to make women and girls to feel valued and that they belong at your club.

-Provide clean and safe facilities, including girls’ toilets with locks and sanitary provisions.
+Provide clean and safe facilities, including female toilets with locks and sanitary provisions.
 Ensure the front door is easy to find, with clear signage and external lighting.
-Use clear signage throughout the clubhouse so to help girls to find their way around.
 For more guidance, visit the Female friendly facilities page.

 Representation of women in coaching and volunteer positions creates role models and someone who girls can relate to.
 Involving older girls as volunteers and leaders can inspire and encourage younger girls.